syn-ce/JuliaSetExplorer/README.md

 ## Pasting Images

 All downloaded Julia sets can be pasted into the browser to immediately restore the state from when the image was downloaded.
-This is especially useful when the Julia set needs to be rendered in a different resolution, color or when other other arbitrary adjustments have to be made.
+This is especially useful when the Julia set needs to be rendered in a different resolution, color or when other arbitrary adjustments have to be made.

 Any Julia set can be pasted by either